inab/rd-connect-user-management/README-user-management.md

 6. Surname (OPTIONAL).
 If this field is empty, it will be derived from the full name

-Group and organizational unit creation file format
+Group and organizational unit creation file format (for [create-rd-connect-groups.pl](create-rd-connect-groups.pl))
 --------

 create-rd-connect-groups.pl accepts as input a tabular file whose columns have next meaning: